blackfeather-wang/ISDA-for-Deep-Networks/README.md

 # Implicit Semantic Data Augmentation for Deep Networks **(NeurIPS 2019)**

-Code for the paper 'Implicit Semantic Data Augmentation for Deep Networks' (https://arxiv.org/abs/1909.12220)
+Code for the paper [Implicit Semantic Data Augmentation for Deep Networks](https://arxiv.org/abs/1909.12220)

+Please go to

 **Update on 2020/04/24: Release Code for Image Classification on ImageNet and Semantic Segmentation on Cityscapes.**